-Lincoln's Toughest Decisions: Debating Emancipation Grades 6-12, College Students, and Adults
+Lincoln's Toughest Decisions: Debating Emancipation

+Grades 6-12, College Students, and Adults 🥮 💵

 Abraham Lincoln's presidency was marked by the development of big ideas and nation-changing actions.
 A key element of Lincoln's collaborative process was to consult the ideas of those around him while leading the country through turmoil toward a new birth of freedom.
-Lincoln's approach provides a model for students to develop their own decisionmaking skills as they strive to understand the value of conflicting ideas, building support to achieve positive change in modern society, and their own responsibilit and power within their communities.
-In Lincoln's
+Lincoln's approach provides a model for students to develop their own decisionmaking skills as they strive to understand the value of conflicting ideas, building support to achieve positive change in modern society, and their own responsibility and power within their communities.
+In

-Toughest Decisions: Debating Emancipation-an award-winning program that puts in the role of Precent Lincoln's adversaries, allies, and friends- students use touch-screen monitors explore historical documents and recreate the heated discussions that President Lincoln had over emancipation.
+Lincoln's Toughest Decisions: Debating Emancipation-an award-winning program that exposes students to the different perspectives of President Lincoln's adversaries, allies, and friends-students use tablets to explore historical documents and recreate the heated discussions that President Lincoln had over emancipation.